 What good is a click to your website that doesn’t convert?
 For now, you can retarget people that hit your website, providing some long-term value for even a visitor who bounces, but there’s a better way.

 Collecting their contact information is ideal, and the easiest way to do this is to have a compelling resource they can’t live without.
-When they do visit your page, you should make sure they come across a form of some kind that promises a freebie of some kind.
-Something you uniquely have access to, that they do not.
+When they do visit your page, you should make sure they come across a form that promises a freebie of some kind: something you uniquely have access to that they do not.
 Perhaps a white paper?
 Perhaps a video?
 A PDF?
 A free trial?
 Maybe you will physically mail them something?